rubyworks/library/README.md

 </pre>

-## DESCRIPTION
+Rolls is a library management system for Ruby.
+In fact, the name is an anacronym which stands for *Ruby Objectified Library Ledger System*.
+Sounds neat, but what does Rolls actually do?

+Rolls core functionality is to take a list of file system locations, sift through them to find conforming Ruby projects and makes them available via Ruby's `require` and `load` methods.
+It does this in such a way that is *highly customizable* and *very fast*.

+Along with some supporting functionality, this bestows a variety of useful possibilities to Ruby developers:

+* Work with libraries in an object-oriented manner.
+* Develop interdependent projects in real time without installs or vendoring.
+* Create isolated library environments based on project requirements.
+* Nullify the need for per-project gemsets and multiple copies of the same gem.
+* Access libraries anywhere; there is no special "home" path they must reside.
+* Serve gem installed libraries faster than RubyGems itself.

-Roller is a library manager for Ruby.
-With Roller developers can run their programs in real time --no install phase is required for one program to depend on another.
+With Rolls developers can run their programs in real time --no install phase is required for one program to depend on another.
 This makes it very easy to work on a set of interdependent projects, without vendoring.
 It also makes easy to create isolated library environments.
 Yet Roller does so efficiently because there need only be a single copy of any given version of a library on disc.
 And libraries can be stored anywhere.
 There is no special place